fooSynaptic/py_pcalg/README.md

 # py_pcalg
 Build a python edition causal inference model for Pcalg

 For there is no pc algorithm implement in python module.
-I want to fill the gap with our hands.

-And, I am very interest in the causal infernce model. if you are in this direction of your research.
-This rep may easy the path your are exploring.
+This rep may fill the gap for people who want to explore Graph Model